blashin888/conditions-for-non-fragility/draft.md

-Conditions for Non-Fragility
+# Conditions for Non-Fragility

-— A Living Whitepaper
+## — A Living Whitepaper

-0. Premise
+### 0. Premise

 This document does not attempt to define correctness.

-It assumes:
+Assumptions:

-・ People react before they reflect
+- People react before they reflect

-・ Information distorts as it spreads
+- Information distorts as it spreads

-・ Trust is unevenly distributed
+- Trust is unevenly distributed

-・ Responsibility is often diffused or avoided
+- Responsibility is often diffused or avoided

 Failure does not appear to be an exception.

 In many observed cases, it functions as a default condition.

-Therefore, the goal is not to prevent failure,
+The goal is not to prevent failure,

 but to design conditions under which systems do not collapse when failure occurs.

 This is not a prescription.

-It is a set of observed conditions.
+It reflects observed conditions.

 1. From Reaction to Structure